orpheus-db/implementation/README.md

 # OrpheusDB
+OrpheusDB is a hosted system that supports _dataset version management_.
+OrpheusDB is built on top of standard relational databases, thus it inherits much of the same benefits of relational databases, while also compactly storing, tracking, and recreating versions on demand.

+OrpheusDB is a multi-year project, supported by the National Science Foundation via award number XXX.
+It shares the vision of the vision paper on the DataHub project in supporting collaborative data analytics.

-OrpheusDB is an open-sourced database that enable data version capability on relational database system.
+% OrpheusDB is an open-sourced database that enable data version capability on relational database system.

-This repository is an implementation of ongoing research under the project OrpheusDB at the University of Illinois at Urbana Champaign led by [Prof. Aditya Parameswaran][prof].
+% This repository is an implementation of ongoing research under the project OrpheusDB at the University of Illinois at Urbana Champaign led by [Prof. Aditya Parameswaran][prof].

 ### Version
-1.0.0
+The current version is 1.0.0.

+### Features
+OrpheusDB is built using [PostgreSQL][postgressite] and [Click][clicksite], a command line tool written in Python.
+Our current version supports advanced querying capabilities, using both the SQL queries and the git-style version control commands.

+Users can operate on collaborative versioned datasets(CVD) much like they would with source code version control.
+The _checkout_ command allows users to materialize one or more specific versions of a CVD as a newly created regular table within a relational database or as a csv file; the _commit_ command allows users to adds a new version to CVD by making the local changes made by the user on their materialized table or the csv file visible to others.
+Moreover, we also support commands, including _init_, _create\_user_, _config_, _whoami_, _ls_, _db_, _drop_, and _optimize_.

+OrpheusDB also supports the use of SQL commands on versioned datasets via the command line using the _run_command.
+It allows users to directly execute SQL queries on one or more versions of a dataset without table materialization.
+Moreover, it allows users to apply  aggregation functions grouped by version ids or identify versions that satisfy some property. % TODO: UPDATE/INSERT/REMOVE

+### Key Design Innovations
+* OrpheusDB is instead built on top of a traditional relational database, we inherit all of the benefits in the relational database systems "for free"
+* OrpheusDB supports advanced querying and versioning capabilities, via both the SQL queries and the git-style version control commands.
+* The data model and partition optimization algorithm in OrpheusDB provide efficient version control performance over large scaled datasets.

 ### System Requirement
+Prior to install OrpheusDB locally,  users need to make sure that the following software are setup successfully:
 * Python 2.7.x
 * PostgreSQL >= 9.5

-### Install
+### Installation Instructions
 OrpheusDB comes with standard `setup.py` script for installation.
 An easier way to install is through pip.
 By default, `dh` is the alias for OrpheusDB user interface.

 ```